Director / Writer

 Director of Photography

 "Hustle like an underdog" - the words that Anthony Hunos strongly lives by.
-A Toronto-based cinematographer, director and editor, his passion for filmmaking derived from his childhood hobby of shooting and editing homemade videos.
-He graduated from the Film and Television Production program at Humber College where he sharpened his knowledge and further honed his talents.
+A Toronto-based cinematographer, director and editor, his love for filmmaking derived from his childhood hobby of shooting and editing homemade videos.
+Eager to turn his passion into something more, he graduated from the renowned Film and Television Production program at Humber College where he further honed his talents as a creative.

-In 2018, Anthony won Best Cinematography at the Hollywood International Independent Documentary Awards for his work on Stripped (2018).
+In 2018, Anthony won Best Cinematography at the Hollywood International Independent Documentary Awards for his work on Stripped.
 He was later nominated for Best Cinematography at the 2018 Los Angeles Independent Film Festival Awards.
-His directorial short debut, Down The Hall (2017), received an Official Selection and Award of Commendation at the 2017 Canada Shorts Film Festival, also placing as a Semi-Finalist at the 2017 Top Indie Film Awards.
+His most recent and notable work includes To Kill A Secret in which he won Best Cinematography for a Short Thriller at the 2020 FFTG Awards.
+Anthony also works in television, with Insight Productions' Big Brother Canada being one of his latest.

 Maria Teresa Rossi